joshwadd/End2end_Driving_Keras/README.md

 [Video Link](https://youtu.be/-Ju_xeOW2VAe)

-This project shows simple convolutional architecture proves that end to end learning is possible for autonomous vehicles.
+This project shows simple  deep convolutional architecture are capable  of end to end learning to drive an autonomous vehicles.